nrnvgh/nautobot-app-dns-models/docs/user/dns_rules.md

 3. **Tenant specific** - Tenant-wide policy (any location for that tenant)
 4. **Global** - Organization-wide policy (any location, any tenant)

-**Per-record-type independence**: Different record types can use different rule sources, enabling mixed scenarios like location-specific A records + tenant-specific CNAME records for the same object.
+**Per-record-type independence**: Different record types can use different rule sources, enabling mixed scenarios like location-specific A records + tenant-specific AAAA records for the same object.

 ### Multi-Record Support